Improve your people skills by understanding these different communication styles so you can lead others more effectively

 Have you read Part One of this two part article series?
-Read Part one
+Read Part one to be able to make sense of this article:

 The Adult is the part of you that figures things out logically, looks at facts and figures and then reasons out an appropriate answer.
 In your Adult you remain rational and non-emotional - no matter the circumstances or aggravation going on around you.